 Install the ShopSync app.

-Connect to Mailchimp - click the purple Connect button
+Connect to Mailchimp - click the green Connect button

 Authenticate to Mailchimp - when the pop-up window appears, add your Mailchimp username and password.